 3. Optimizing the flow, whether it’s the checkout process or obtaining an insurance quote, is a great way to get a big ROI fast.
 Any missteps or gaps means risking that the customer won’t get to the end of the process quickly, if at all.
 In the case of the insurance example, the challenge would be balancing the amount of information needed for quote accuracy against having a more detailed process that could be too convoluted with too many steps.

-For that to work, you need to have a testing platform that seamlessly connects with back-end systems for different flows.
+For that to work, you need to have an A/B testing platform that seamlessly connects with back-end systems for different flows.
 That way the system can present correct information that’s highly personalized, delivering what’s critical to get the accuracy level that is needed for the customer to complete the transaction.